obokhove/onnosketchpad/README.md

 ....py: Burman solution with soft wall.
 Works when dt and softness are tuned such that "particle can turn around smoothly with resolved time stepping near the wall"

+All plotting done via matplotlib on the fly.

 See pdf.